vpon-data/data-sdk/docs/Android.md

 ```

 ## Import Data SDK
-Import `VponDataAnalytics` in your main Application or main Activity files.
+Import `VpondataAnalytics` in your main Application or main Activity files.
 For example, MainApplication, MainActivity, or other core functions of your App.

 ```
 import com.vpon.sdk.VpdataAnalytics;